 The Developer role collaborates with technical roles and business roles on the team.
 Technical roles include (for example) Testers, UX Designers, and Database Developers.
 Team business role(s) include Product Owner (the ideal), or alternatively Business Lead, Business Subject-Matter Experts or Business Analysts.
 The Developer may also on occasion work with higher-level technical roles such as Program Architect or System Architect, as needed to ensure the team-level products are compatible with the overall system.
 More…

 Begin by reviewing the resources in the Context of the Developer Role box to understand how the Developer role fits in the context of Lean-Agile.
-Then work through the Learning Path (guided readings) and library pages that pertain to the Developer role.
+Then work through the Reading Path (guided readings) and library pages that pertain to the Developer role.

 Here are additional resources to explore related to the Developer role.

 The Disciplines and Practices page describes competencies at the team level to be mastered.
 Developers should pay special attention the resources in this area: Architecture, ATDD, estimation, iterative development, and understanding requirements.

 The Resource Libraries for the Developer page lists the complete set of resources in the Lean-Agile Portal related to the Developer role.